Saint Kitts and Nevis: Human rights

-Male homosexuality is legal in St. Kitts and Nevis since 29 August 2022.
+Male homosexuality has been legal in St. Kitts and Nevis since 29 August 2022.
 In 2011, the Government of St. Kitts and Nevis said it had "no mandate from the people" to abolish the criminalisation of homosexuality among consenting adults.

 Administrative divisions

-The federation of Saint Kitts and Nevis is divided into fourteen parishes, nine divisions on Saint Kitts and five on Nevis.
+The federation of Saint Kitts and Nevis is divided into fourteen parishes, nine of them on Saint Kitts and five on Nevis.

 Geography

+The capital city is Basseterre, located on the larger island of Saint Kitts.
+Basseterre is also the main port for passenger entry (via cruise ships) and cargo.
+The smaller island of Nevis lies approximately 3 km to the southeast of Saint Kitts, across a shallow channel called The Narrows.

+The islands of Sint Eustatius, Saba, Saint Barthélemy, Saint-Martin/Sint Maarten and Anguilla lie to the north-northwest of the country.
+To the east and northeast are Antigua and Barbuda, and to the southeast is the small uninhabited island of Redonda (part of Antigua and Barbuda) and the island of Montserrat.

 The country consists of two main islands, Saint Kitts and Nevis, separated at a distance of 2 miles (3 km) by The Narrows strait.
 Both are of volcanic origin, with large central peaks covered in tropical rainforest.
 The majority of the population live along the flatter coastal areas.
 St Kitts contains several mountain ranges (the North West Range, Central Range and South-West Range) in its centre, where the highest peak of the country, Mount Liamuiga 1156 m can be found.
 Along the east coast can be found the Canada Hills and Conaree Hills.
 The land narrows considerably in the south-east, forming a much flatter peninsula which contains the largest body of water, the Great Salt Pond.
 To the southeast, in The Narrows, lies the small isle of Booby Island.
 There are numerous rivers descending from the mountains of both islands, which provide fresh water to the local population.
 Nevis, the smaller of the two main islands and roughly circular in shape, is dominated by Nevis Peak 985 m.

 Saint Kitts and Nevis contains two terrestrial ecoregions: Leeward Islands moist forests and Leeward Islands dry forests.
 The country had a 2019 Forest Landscape Integrity Index mean score of 4.55/10, ranking it 121st globally out of 172 countries.